yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_Getting_Started_Guide.rst

 .. rubric:: Start your Linux Development
    :name: start-your-linux-development

-OK, you’re all in.
-Either you’ve known this is what you wanted to do, or you’ve gone through the above steps and you want to do more.
-It’s time to develop!
-Here’s a high level overview:
+OK, you're all in.
+Either you've known this is what you wanted to do, or you've gone through the above steps and you want to do more.
+It's time to develop!
+Here's a high level overview:

--  Get a Linux host up and running if you don’t already have one
+-  Get a Linux host up and running if you don't already have one
 -  Install the SDK and run some scripts to get everything set up
 -  Put the SDK Embedded Linux System on a SD card or TFTP/NFS to play with
 -  Build something to validate set up – the SDK for example
 -  Add something to the SDK, like a simple Hello World app

-After completing these steps, you’ll have a known good baseline from which you can start development.
+After completing these steps, you'll have a known good baseline from which you can start development.

 #. **Configure a Linux Host**

    If you already have a Linux host machine, go to Step 2.

-   To do Linux development with the SDK, you’ll need a host PC running Linux.
+   To do Linux development with the SDK, you'll need a host PC running Linux.
 The Linux host is generally much faster and has a lot more memory (both RAM and hard disk space) than the typical embedded system.
 While it is certainly possible to do all development